-Found Sound: What happens when you send a producer into the field with just a microphone for company?
+What happens when you send London’s finest beatmaker to the UK’s most mysterious location – with just a microphone for company?

-In new series, Field Trips we invite our favourite producers to don a warm coat, open the studio door and venture into territory unknown.
+In new series, Field Trips we find a unique location, invite our favourite producers to don a warm coat and venture out on a search for sounds.

 For this first outing – we invited the prolific beatmaker and all-round-nice-guy, Paul White to join us on a bumpy boat ride to one of the UK’s most mysterious places: The Maunsell Sea Forts.